 This recipe wasn’t as horrific as the last one but it still sucked.

 It does produce some bubble when you pour it in (though you need to use about a cup of mixture!) but the bubbles last less than two minutes.
-After which the water was a gorgeous diluted milk color which again was just grand 😛
+After which the water turned a gorgeous diluted milk color.

 It.
 All.
 Sucked.